Introduction to ARM

 an extra bit on AMBA 4 AHB or earlier versions of AHB protocol.

-TrustZone allows the user to have two different access levels on
+TrustZone allows the user to have two more 'access levels' i.e.

 This allows the users to write Interrupt Service Routines (ISRs),

-which has limited 'access rights', thereby protecting critical
+which still has limited 'access rights', but it runs directly in

 All of the above theory means, that form HW point of view, and for